The 10 Most Forgiving Irons

 Cons:

-Ping’s latest game-improvement improvement iron is certainly the company’s best to date, which is saying something since forgiveness has always been in Ping's DNA.
-It’s also among the best in this category with a hotter face and stronger lofts that produce exceptional distance.
+Ping’s latest game-improvement iron is the company’s best to date, which is saying something since forgiveness has always been in Ping's DNA.
+The hot face and stronger lofts produce exceptional distance, which puts the G730 irons among the best in this category.

-An advanced heat treatment of the 17-4 stainless steel is what the company says is responsible for more flex off the face.
-A very wide sole combined with a low center of gravity translates into good launch conditions even though the lofts on these irons are stronger than most.
-A wide profile and perimeter weighting also add to the club’s forgiveness.
+Ping says an advanced heat treatment of the 17-4 stainless steel is responsible for more flex off the face.
+A very wide sole combined with a low center of gravity produces good launch conditions despite the lofts being stronger than most.
+A wide profile and perimeter weighting also add forgiveness.

 Advertisement